coddingtonbear/jirafs-csv-include/readme.rst

 Parameters
 ----------

-* `filename`: Path to CSV file to include.
+* `filename`: Path to CSV file to include as a table.
-* `delimiter`: CSV delimiter; defaults to ",".
+* `delimiter`: (Default: ",") Delimiter used for separating each column's values.
 You can use standard python string escape sequences; so for using a tab as your file's field delimiter, you can provide the value of "\t".
+* `has_header`: (Default: True) If the first row of your CSV is not headers

 Requirements
 ------------